Pool Cost Estimator — Illinois

 Illinois winters require annual pool closing and opening — typically $300–$600/year combined.
 Budget for a quality pool cover.

-Pool Costs by City in Illinois
+Cost to Build a Pool by City in Illinois (2026)

 ↓ Get Your Free Illinois Pool Cost Estimate ↓